 - 2 tbsp flavorless oil plus more for cooking

 Combine oats, baking powder, and salt to a high-speed blender.
 Blend until oats become a fine powder.

 Pour the oat flour mixture into a bowl and set aside.

 In the now empty blender, combine remaining ingredients ( beets, egg, oil, yogurt, vanilla, syrup, applesauce).
 Blend until smooth and well combined.
 Add the oat flour mixture into the blender and blend again.
 Stop a few times to scrape the sides of the blender to ensure everything is well mixed.

 Heat a pan or other skillet over medium-low heat.
 Add a little cooking oil to the pan.
 When the oil is hot, portion out the batter into small pancakes.

 Enjoy warm with topping of choice.
-Let cook completely before storing leftovers in an air-tight container in fridge for 4-5 days or in freezer
+Let cool completely before storing leftovers in an air-tight container in fridge for 4-5 days or in freezer.